morgan/kohana-dispatch/guide/dispatch/start.md

 # Getting Started

-Dispatch is intended to be the "query builder" of REST services.
-Its not an ORM.
+Dispatch is intended to be the "query builder" for REST services in Kohana.

 ## Basic Usage